Florida in the American Civil War: Secession and confederation

 During the secession convention, president John McGehee stated: "At the South and with our people, of course, slavery is the element of all value, and a destruction of that destroys all that is property.
 This party, now soon to take possession of the powers of government, is sectional, irresponsible to us, and, driven on by an infuriated, fanatical madness that defies all opposition, must inevitably destroy every vestige of right growing out of property in slaves.”

 The delegates adopted a new state constitution and within a month the state joined other southern states to form the Confederate States of America.
 Florida's Senator Mallory was selected to be Secretary of the Navy in the first Confederate cabinet under president Jefferson Davis.
 The convention had further meetings in 1861 and into 1862.
 There was a Unionist minority in the state, an element that grew as the war progressed.

 In a message to the state legislature on November 27, 1860, Governor Perry requested $100,000 in funding for the state military as well as a new militia law.
 The legislature approved the funding but did not enact any new militia laws.
 Perry took the funds to buy arms in South Carolina.

 Florida sent a three-man delegation to the 1861-62 Provisional Confederate Congress, which first met in Montgomery, Alabama, and then in the new capital of Richmond, Virginia.
-The delegation consisted of Jackson Morton, James Byeram Owens, and James Patton Anderson, who resigned April 8, 1861, and was replaced by G. T. Ward.
+The delegation consisted of Jackson Morton, James Byeram Owens, and James Patton Anderson, who resigned April 8, 1861, and was replaced by George Taliaferro Ward.
 Ward served from May 1861 until February 1862, when he resigned and was replaced by John Pease Sanderson.

 In June 1861, the Confederate government split Florida up into military districts led by Confederate commanders who were given the power to requisition soldiers from the governor, more specifically from the state's militia.
 By March 1862, the state convention had abolished the state militia in an effort to create a more unified Confederate military organization.